mazzinilab/mazzinilab.github.io/_pages/team.md

 <i class="glyphicon glyphicon-envelope"></i> <rdarraj@mail.sfsu.edu>

 <p> Rami is an undergraduate student at San Francisco State University.
-He is interested in studying the impact of extreme events, such as, storms, in the San Francisco bay. </p>
+He is interested in studying the impact of storms in the San Francisco bay. </p>
 </div>
 </div>
 </div>